Skip to Main Content

 Updating to the Current Version Using the State Register

 If there is no State Register with a later date than the currency date of the regulations on Westlaw or Lexis, then you know the Westlaw or Lexis version is in fact up-to-date.
-(This is the case in the Westlaw example above.)
+(At the end of January, 2024, this was the case for the Westlaw example above.)

 If there is a State Register dated after the currency date of the regulations on Westlaw or Lexis, you will need to open that State Register PDF.
-(This is the case in the Lexis example above.)
+(At the end of January, 2024, this was the case for the Lexis example above.)
 Use the table of contents and ctrl+f or cmd+f to navigate.

 • If there is no reference to a regulation, then there has been no change to that regulation, and the Westlaw or Lexis version is up-to-date as to that regulation.